autonomousvision/autonomousvision.github.io/_posts/2020-05-29-dagger-urban-driving.md

 tags: ["self-driving", "autonomous vehicles", "imitation learning", "dagger"]
 author: "Aditya Prakash"
 excerpt: >-
-    We develop a novel algorithm to train self-driving vehicle that are able to perform well across a diverse range of weather conditions in urban environments.
+    We develop a novel algorithm to train self-driving vehicles that are able to drive well across a diverse range of weather conditions in urban environments.
 header:
     teaser: "/assets/posts/2020-05-29-dagger-urban-driving/teaser.png"
 ---